Reviews You Can Rely On

 Construction Quality

 The Trek-Z stands out for durability.
 All shaft sections, reinforcements, and locking mechanisms are constructed with aluminum, which makes this pole bombproof.
-In our testing, we couldn't get it to show any sign of weakness.
-We backpacked with heavy packs, crossed streams with slippery rocks, and used it to pitch lightweight tents, and this pole never gave us cause for concern.
+In our testing, we never detected any signs of weakness.
+We backpacked wearing heavy packs, crossed streams on slippery rocks, and used it to pitch lightweight tents, and this pole never gave us cause for concern.

-Aluminum construction comes with the major downside of heavy weight, compared to carbon.
+The downside of the aluminum construction is a heavier weight compared to lighter materials like carbon.
 This pole takes durable construction to the extreme, and we aren't sure that the pole needs to be as robust as it is, except for use in rugged trekking to remote destinations.
-If you need a durable pole when venturing to parts of the world where a replacement pole will be hard to find, this pole is a great choice.
-But for most casual uses, this pole's durable construction is overkill.
+If you need a durable pole when venturing to parts of the world where a replacement pole will be hard to find, this pole is a great choice, as it will be hard to break.

 trekology trek-z 2.0 - aluminum joint reinforcements, aluminum shaft ends, and a vinyl...